caiomts/caiomts.github.io/docs/index.md

 [One of the most popular programming language worldwide].
 It's flexible, the english-ish syntax makes it concise, easy to read and code and, welcoming to first-time coders.
-As a general purpose language, Python is known as the second best choice for solving all kind of programming related problem.
+As a general purpose language, Python is known as the second best choice to solve any kind of problem.

-[Python is by far the most used language by data scientists] and has a huge supportive community and endless open source environment which makes it the best choice for any STEM professional with little or no software engineering experience (myself half-included).
+[Python is by far the most used language by data scientists] and has a huge supportive community and endless open source environment which makes it the best choice for any STEM professional with little or no software engineering experience.

 Thanks to python flexibility it's suitable for buiding integrated solutions.
-Companies have holes between different systems and these holes are usually paved by manual and boring work :man_facepalming:.
+Companies have gaps between different systems and these gaps are usually paved by manual and boring work :man_facepalming:.
 But Python is perfect for paving them.
 It works like a glue.
 You can grant Python access to different databases, make API requests, create RPA solutions and integrate ML on top of that :exploding_head:!

 In brief, Python is versitile and beginner-friendly.
 It's easy and fast for an iterative